-There are four matters scheduled for a vote at the Annual Meeting:
+There are three matters scheduled for a vote at the Annual Meeting:

-- Proposal No. 1-To elect each of our Board's two nominees, Richard M. Ferrari and Daniel P. Florin, as a Class II director, to hold office until the 2025 Annual Meeting of Stockholders and until their successors are elected and qualified or until their earlier death, resignation or removal: - Proposal No. 2-To ratify the selection by the Audit Committee of our Board of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; - Proposal No. 3-To conduct a non-binding advisory vote to approve our executive compensation; and - Proposal No. 4-To conduct a non-binding advisory vote on the frequency of future advisory votes to approve our executive compensation.
+- Proposal No. 1-To elect each of our Board's three nominees, Thomas W. Burns, Georgia Garinois-Melenikiotou and Dana G. Mead, Jr., as a Class III director, to hold office until the 2026 Annual Meeting of Stockholders and until their successors are elected and qualified or until their earlier death, resignation or removal; - Proposal No. 2-To ratify the selection by the Audit Committee of our Board of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - Proposal No. 3-To conduct a non-binding advisory vote to approve our executive compensation.